guibueno/guibueno.github.io/_docs/references.markdown

 ##### Knowles, M. S. (1989). *The making of an adult educator: An autobiographical journey*.
 Jossey-Bass Inc Pub.

+##### Kukulska-Hulme, A., & Shield, L. (2007).
+An overview of mobile assisted language learning: Can mobile devices support collaborative practice in speaking and listening.
+ReCALL, 20(3), 1-20.

 ##### Lessig, L. (2004). *Free culture*: How big media uses technology and the law to lock down culture and control creativity.
 Penguin.

 ##### Lee, V. (Ed.).
 (2014).
 Introduction: Technology meets body, body meets technology.
 In, *Learning Technologies and the Body: Integration and Implementation in Formal and Informal Learning Environments*.
 New York: Routledge.

+##### Liu, T. Y. (2009).
+A context‐aware ubiquitous learning environment for language listening and speaking.
+Journal of Computer Assisted Learning, 25(6), 515-527.

 ##### Lookout Mobile Security. (n.d.).
 Retrieved November 26, 2014, from https://www.lookout.com/resources/reports/mobile-mindset.